 - According to the Nigerian President the goal is “to deliver more electricity to Nigerian businesses and homes”

 - The President has set a target of 7000 MW (7GW) of reliable electricity by 2021 for the phase 1 of the project

 - The phase 2 of the project is expected to deliver at least 11,000 megawatts (11GW) of reliable electricity by 2023

 - The final phase (phase 3) of the project will boost overall grid capacity to 25,000 MW (25GW) by 2025

 - The Deal is aimed at upgrading Nigeria’s Electricity transmission and distribution infrastructure

-- Deals will be done at a governmental level without middlemen.
+- The Deal was done at a governmental level without middlemen.
 This government to government model is aimed at saving cost and best value to taxpayers

 - The Deal is an agreement between the Nigerian Government, German Government, and Siemens AG of Germany